Cultural Muslims: Bulgaria

 Evgenia Ivanova of the New Bulgarian University stated in 2011 that "religion is not of primary importance to Bulgaria's Muslims."
 The New Bulgarian University conducted a survey of 850 Muslims in Bulgaria, which found that 48.6% described themselves as religious, 28.5% of which were very religious.
 Approximately 41% never went to a mosque and 59.3% did not pray at home.
 About 0.5% believed that disputes should be resolved using Islamic Sharia law and 79.6% said that wearing a veil in school was "unacceptable".
 More than half of the respondents said cohabitation without marriage was "acceptable", 39.8% ate pork and 43.3% drank alcohol.
 On the contrary, 88% of respondents said they circumcised their boys and 96% observed Muslim burial practices for their relatives.

 According to a 2017 Pew Research Center survey, 33% of Bulgarian Muslims responded that religion is "very important" in their lives.
 The same survey found that 7% of Bulgarian Muslims pray all five salah, 22% attend mosque at least once a week, and 6% read Quran at least once a week.

-Central Asia

-Most of the Muslims in Central Asia do not practice their religion daily, and have only nominal or cultural affiliation to Islam.
-According to a 2012 survey by Pew Research Center, approximately 71% of Muslims in Uzbekistan, 64% Azerbaijan, 54% in Tajikistan, and 50% in Kyrgyzstan never went to a mosque.
-This was largely due to the religious restriction of Islam under communist rule, during that era all religions had only a nominal presence.